k12345663/studio/PROJECT_REPORT.md

             *   It must preserve existing IDs.
             *   It refines modified question text/answers (ensuring 3-4 concise, judgeable bullet format serving as general examples of strong answers, explicitly referencing JD/resume/projects/context, with resume as a validation source).
             *   It reflects changes to importance, category, difficulty, or time, and assigns these if new questions seem to be implicitly added.
-            *   It reflects changes to rubric criteria (ensuring criteria explicitly reference key phrases from JD/resume/projects/context for a broad yet contextual evaluation, and weights sum to 1.0).
+            *   It reflects changes to rubric criteria (ensuring criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from JD/resume/projects/context for a broad yet contextual evaluation, and weights sum to 1.0).
             *   It ensures all output fields are present.
         *   **Output Schema (`CustomizeInterviewKitOutputSchema` using Zod)**: A refined version of the interview kit.
-        *   **Error Handling & Validation**: Includes logic to ensure output fields are present, rubric weights are normalized, and default times are applied.
+        *   **Error Handling & Validation**: Includes logic to ensure output fields are present, rubric weights are normalized to sum to 1.0, and default times are applied.

-*   **Schema Enforcement**: Zod schemas are used extensively for type safety and to guide the AI model on its response format, ensuring model answers are judgeable (serving as general examples of strong answers) and rubrics offer a broad yet deeply contextual perspective for evaluation.
+*   **Schema Enforcement**: Zod schemas are used extensively for type safety and to guide the AI model on its response format, ensuring model answers are judgeable (serving as general examples of strong answers) and rubrics offer well-defined, high-quality, broad yet deeply contextual parameters for evaluation.

 ## 5. Workflow